- 28 Sep 2020

 Local authorities and others with responsibility for community food-growing sites may reopen these sites as part of the additional outdoor activity which is permitted, subject to compliance with this guidance.

 People who should not visit a community food-growing site

-Anyone who should self-isolate, for example because they or a member of their household have COVID-19 symptoms, or they have been advised that they have been in contact with a person who has tested positive for COVID-19, should follow the NHS Inform guidance and must stay at home for the period of their self-isolation and not attend a community food-growing site.
+Anyone who should self-isolate, e.g. because they or a member of their household have COVID-19 symptoms, or they have been advised that they have been in contact with a person who has tested positive for COVID-19, should follow the NHS Inform guidance and must stay at home for the period of their self-isolation and not attend a community food-growing site.
 Follow the guidance on self-isolation on NHS Inform.

 The NHS will also now be asking people to self-isolate who do not have symptoms, but have been in close contact with someone who has been confirmed by testing to have the virus.
 This is part of Test and Protect - Scotland’s approach to implementing the 'test, trace, isolate, support' strategy.
 Read more about Test and Protect.